eniola-ajala/30DaysofLearning-Power-Platform/README.md

 The 5 applications in power platform are Power Automate, Power BI, Power Pages, Virtual Agents, Power Apps.
  ### Power Apps:
 Power Apps are used to create web and mobile applications without writing any code.
+### Power Automate:
+Power Automate is an online workflow service that automates actions across most common apps and services.
+Power Automate allows you to automate repetitive manual tasks that are important in running business operations e.g send automatic reminders for past due tasks.